polettix/dibs/README.md

 # dibs - Docker image build system

 `dibs` aims at automating the process from code to Docker image, with flexibility as to the base images used (mainly to enable building on top of Alpine Linux).
+To some extent, it can be seen as an alternative to using a [Dockerfile][], with the difference that `dibs` provides finer control over the different phases and might completely ditch intermediate containers during the process.

 `dibs` itself is a driver program that does nearly nothing... or better: